R-PRIYANSHU/CustomDB-Go/README.md

 ## Overview

 This project implements a basic key-value store using a B-tree for indexing.
-It utilizes memory mapping for efficient disk access and supports basic operations like `Get`, `Set`, and `Delete`.
+It utilizes memory mapping for efficient disk access and supports basic operations like `Get`, `Set`, and `Delete` and 'update'.

 ## Features